Are Vokey Wedges Forged or Cast? Find Out!

 Forging, on the other hand, involves heating a metal billet and then hammering it into the desired shape.

 The metal’s structure is altered during the process, resulting in a denser and more consistent grain structure.
+This generally provides a better feel and adequate feedback, valued by skilled golfers.

 Are Vokey Wedges Forged or Cast?